'We never asked for a ceasefire,' says Iran's foreign minister, as war keeps raging

 Trump told NBC News on Saturday that Iran was ready "to make a deal, and I don't want to make it because the terms aren't good enough yet."

-But on Sunday, Iranian Foreign Minister Abbas Araghchi refuted Trump and said it has not asked for a ceasefire.
+But on Sunday, Iranian Foreign Minister Abbas Araghchi refuted Trump and said the country has not asked for a ceasefire.

 FCC chair threatens broadcasters over "fake news"